KrivanRaulAdrian/KrivanRaulAdrian/README.md

 ### Raul - Junior PHP Developer 🐘

 I have one year of experience working as a user support specialist.
 I'm a student at Jagaad Academy and have been focusing on Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.
-Check out some of my projects here on GitHub; they cover different topics I'm studying 📚.

 - Currently, I'm looking for an opportunity to work as a junior or intern developer. 💻 🐘